Konstantin Kalinin

 Head of Content

 Building an automated medical billing system can be quite a challenge.
 However, more and more medical organizations are willing to throw their hat in the ring.
+With 10+ years in healthcare automation, Topflight has seen what actually moves claims from “denied” to “paid,” and how to avoid shipping Rube Goldberg workflows that stall cash flow.
 Because poor billing and coding practices cost U.S. healthcare providers nearly $125 billion each year.

 That’s how much is left on the table due to rejected claims, administrative costs, and under-coding.
 Keep reading if you’re looking for ways to improve the economic lifeblood of your practice.
 We’ll discuss everything you need to know to step up billing automation.